-Readings: Speaking at the Kendal Mountain Festival on the life & swim diaries of late wild swimmer Lynne Roper as part of the Outdoor Swimming Society programme; Reading from Watermarks in a standalone session for the Literary Festival.
-Book here.
+Readings: Speaker at the Kendal Mountain Festival on the life & swim diaries of late wild swimmer Lynne Roper as part of the Outdoor Swimming Society programme; Reading from Watermarks in a standalone session for the Literary Festival.

 Radio: People Talking, Radio 4 Extra.
-Guest presenting a 3-hour life story special with Fi Glover as part of the ongoing Listening Project.
+Guest presenter for a 3-hour life story special with Fi Glover as part of the ongoing Listening Project.

-Teaching: Leading a one-day workshop on Authenticity and Form for students on the Autobiography and Life Writing Programme at The Writers’ Place, Brighton.
+Teaching: A one-day workshop on Authenticity and Form for students on the Autobiography and Life Writing Programme at The Writers’ Place, Brighton.

 2017 (Aug & Sept)